-The orange flesh of butternut squash has a natural sweetness to it, which gets sweeter still when roasted with a bit of maple syrup, making it an ideal veg to infuse into robust bourbon in the fall.
+It happens every autumn: Piles and piles of squash show up at farmers’ markets, and frankly no one knows what to do with all that squash.
+But we have an idea: Meet the Butternut Squash Old Fashioned.
+The orange flesh of this gourd has a natural sweetness to it, which gets sweeter still when roasted with a bit of maple syrup, making it an ideal vegetable to infuse into robust bourbon.

-Strain into a rocks glass over fresh cracked ice, and garnish with an orange peel.
+Strain into a rocks glass over fresh cracked ice.

-*Squash-infused bourbon: Cut 2 cups of butternut squash into chunks.
-Add the squash, 1/4 cup of maple syrup and 1 tsp of cinnamon.
+*Squash-infused bourbon: Cut 2 cups butternut squash into chunks.
+In a bowl, add the squash, 1/4 cup maple syrup and 1 teaspoon cinnamon, and stir until the squash chunks are covered with the syrup and cinnamon.
 Spread the squash on a baking sheet and bake in the oven at 350 degrees for 15 minutes or until soft.
 Allow to cool.
-In a large Mason jar, combine the squash with 1 750mL bottle of bourbon (like Buffalo Trace), and set the empty bottle aside until later.
-Cover tightly and allow it to infuse for two to three weeks.
-Strain the bourbon, funnel back into the empty bottle (be sure to label the bottle), and cap tightly.
+In a large Mason jar, combine the squash with a 750 milliliter bottle of bourbon, and set the empty bottle aside until later.
+Cover tightly and allow to infuse for two to three weeks.
+Strain out the solids and discard, funnel back into the empty bottle (be sure to label the bottle), and cap tightly.
 The infused bourbon should keep for five to seven days.